 Hyatt Regency New Orleans is perfectly located in downtown New Orleans.
-Step just outside to the Mercedes-Benz Superdome and Smoothie King Arena for sports or Champions Square for special events.
+Step just outside our hotel to the nearby Caesars Superdome and Smoothie King Center for sports or Champions Square for special events.
 Walk to the Arts District or to Bourbon Street, or hop on a streetcar to the enchanting Garden District.
 You won’t miss out on the action in the exciting, historic Big Easy!

 Home to professional basketball in New Orleans, this popular arena is adjacent to our hotel for easy access to exciting events, including college sports, boxing matches, arena football games, wrestling events, and concerts.